mpiraux/draft-piraux-quic-plugins/draft-piraux-quic-plugins.md

 environments, but their proponents never managed to convince the relevant IETF working group and implementers of their benefits.

-Besides the protocol extensions, we also abserve that there are some protocol behaviours that can be difficult to precisely express using a set of parameters that are exchanged inside a message.
+Besides the protocol extensions, we also observe that there are some protocol behaviors that can be difficult to precisely express using a set of parameters that are exchanged inside a message.
 Here are two recent examples that illustrate this difficulty.